 7. 8.
 In accordance with the United Nations rules, UNEP shall deduct from the income of the Trust Fund an administrative charge equal to 13 per cent of the expenditure charged to the Trust Fund in respect of activities financed under the Trust Fund.

-7 bis The threshold of eligibility for funding delegates to attend the Meetings of the Signatories should be set at 0.200 per cent on the United Nations scale of assessment and as a general rule, furthermore, to exclude from such eligibility countries from the European Union, other European countries with developed economies and countries that have payments in arrears of three years or more;
+[8 bis The threshold of eligibility for funding delegates to attend the Meetings of the Signatories should be set at 0.200 per cent on the United Nations scale of assessment and as a general rule, furthermore, to exclude from such eligibility countries from the European Union, and other European countries with developed economies.]

 8. 9.
 The Trust Fund shall be subject to audit by the United Nations Board of Auditors.